Netflix release dates 2020: all the major upcoming TV shows and films revealed

 24th January

-Chilling Adventures of Sabrina: part 3 The supernatural series following a teenage witch returns, as Sabrina prepares to enter hell in order to save her boyfriend Nick
+Chilling Adventures of Sabrina: part 3 The supernatural series following a teenage witch returns, as Sabrina prepares to enter hell in order to save her boyfriend Nick.
+Watch on Netflix

 ????gimme an H! gimme an E! gimme an L! gimme another L!???? what’s that spell? ???? pic.twitter.com/GMqCtbGpm9